saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   \`supabase/\`: Supabase-related backend files.
         *   \`supabase/functions/\`: Supabase Edge Functions.
             *   \`supabase/functions/youtube-analyzer/index.ts\`: **Significantly updated Edge Function for video analysis, now implementing staleness-freshness logic, processing custom questions (unlimited), making additional AI calls for answers, and storing these Q&A results in the database, even for cached videos.
 It also handles a \`forceReanalyze\` flag, explicitly stores top 10 comments, and enforces tier-based daily analysis limits.
 AI prompts have been extensively engineered for high-quality, production-grade responses for sentiment analysis, blog post generation, and custom Q&A, and the authentication check has been removed to allow unauthenticated access.**
-            *   \`supabase/functions/fetch-external-context/index.ts\`: **(Removed) This Edge Function has been deleted as external context is no longer used for chat or analysis.**
+            *   \`supabase/functions/fetch-external-context/index.ts\`: **(Re-created) This Edge Function now fetches external context using Google Custom Search.**
-            *   \`supabase/functions/chat-analyzer/index.ts\`: **Updated Edge Function for handling AI chat conversations for single videos, now incorporating custom Q&A results into the AI's context, using a desired word count for response length, and with chat message limits and max response word count removed.
-External context has been removed from the AI prompt.
+            *   \`supabase/functions/chat-analyzer/index.ts\`: **Updated Edge Function for handling AI chat conversations for single videos, now incorporating custom Q&A results into the AI's context, using a desired word count for response length, and with \`deepThinkMode\` and \`deepSearchMode\` toggles.
+External context is now conditionally fetched and included in the AI prompt.
+Chat message limits and max response word count removed.
 AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.
 The authentication check has been removed to allow unauthenticated access.**
-            *   \`supabase/functions/library-copilot-analyzer/index.ts\`: **Enhanced AI assistant for handling AI chat for the Library Copilot, now performing semantic search, proactively recommending new analysis topics, and with daily query limits removed.
-External context has been removed from the AI prompt.
+            *   \`supabase/functions/library-copilot-analyzer/index.ts\`: **Enhanced AI assistant for handling AI chat for the Library Copilot, now performing semantic search, proactively recommending new analysis topics, and with \`deepThinkMode\` and \`deepSearchMode\` toggles.
+External context is now conditionally fetched and included in the AI prompt.
+Daily query limits removed.
 AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.
 The authentication check has been removed to allow unauthenticated access.**
             *   \`supabase/functions/video-comparator/index.ts\`: **Updated Edge Function for two-video comparisons, removing external context fetching.**
-            *   \`supabase/functions/comparison-chat-analyzer/index.ts\`: **New Edge Function for handling AI chat conversations for two-video comparisons, with chat message limits and max response word count removed.
-External context has been removed from the AI prompt.**
+            *   \`supabase/functions/comparison-chat-analyzer/index.ts\`: **New Edge Function for handling AI chat conversations for two-video comparisons, with \`deepThinkMode\` and \`deepSearchMode\` toggles.
+External context is now conditionally fetched and included in the AI prompt.
+Chat message limits and max response word count removed.**
             *   \`supabase/functions/multi-video-comparator/index.ts\`: **New Edge Function for multi-video comparisons, implementing robust staleness/freshness logic, orchestrating individual video analysis refreshes, generating comparative insights, handling custom comparative questions (unlimited), and enforcing tier-based daily comparison limits.
 External context fetching has been removed.**
-            *   \`supabase/functions/multi-comparison-chat-analyzer/index.ts\`: **New Edge Function for handling AI chat conversations for multi-video comparisons, with chat message limits and max response word count removed.
-External context has been removed from the AI prompt.**
+            *   \`supabase/functions/multi-comparison-chat-analyzer/index.ts\`: **New Edge Function for handling AI chat conversations for multi-video comparisons, with \`deepThinkMode\` and \`deepSearchMode\` toggles.
+External context is now conditionally fetched and included in the AI prompt.
+Chat message limits and max response word count removed.**
-            *   \`supabase/functions/comparison-library-copilot-analyzer/index.ts\`: **New AI assistant for handling AI chat for the Comparison Library Copilot, performing semantic search, recommending new comparative analysis topics, and with daily query limits removed.
-External context has been removed from the AI prompt.**
+            *   \`supabase/functions/comparison-library-copilot-analyzer/index.ts\`: **New AI assistant for handling AI chat for the Comparison Library Copilot, performing semantic search, recommending new comparative analysis topics, and with \`deepThinkMode\` and \`deepSearchMode\` toggles.
+External context is now conditionally fetched and included in the AI prompt.
+Daily query limits removed.
+AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.
+The authentication check has been removed to allow unauthenticated access.**
-            *   \`supabase/functions/how-it-works-copilot-analyzer/index.ts\`: **New Edge Function for the How It Works guide assistant.**
+            *   \`supabase/functions/how-it-works-copilot-analyzer/index.ts\`: **New Edge Function for the How It Works guide assistant, with \`deepThinkMode\` and \`deepSearchMode\` toggles.
+External context is now conditionally fetched and included in the AI prompt.**
             *   \`supabase/functions/get-anon-usage/index.ts\`: **New Edge Function to retrieve anonymous user usage data for IP-based rate limiting, now only tracking analyses and comparisons.**
             *   \`supabase/functions/paddle-webhook-handler/index.ts\`: **Updated Edge Function to correctly verify Paddle V2 webhooks using Deno's Web Crypto API and manage user subscriptions.**
         *   \`supabase/migrations/\`: Database migration files.